jnour/Jenkins-Android/README.md

 </target>
 ```

-We need to create 2 properties file (release.properties and debug.properties)
+We need to create 3 properties file (ant.properties and release.properties / debug.properties)
-Ex of **release.properties** :
+Ex of **ant.properties** :
 ```
 /*** Declare keystore to use and relative informations ***/ key.store=testapp